realA10001986/Dash-Gauges/DIY/README.md

 # The DIY Dash Gauges

-Note that this is a custom built prop; there is no kit available.
-CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/).
-Electronically, this prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).
+Note that this is a custom built prop; there is no complete kit available.

+CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); a Control Board which allows using a wide range of meters will be available soon.
+This prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).

+This manual is in transition; the new Control Board makes the Switch Board obsolete.
+Below information has not been updated for the new Control Board yet.

 ![Dash Gauges](img/thedg.jpg)

 The Panel consists of several parts:
 - Aluminum (Aluminium for non-Americans) enclosure; the measurements are in the ["enclosure"](/DIY/enclosure) folder of this repository.
 Can be bought at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/) (does not fit model 142 gauge, see [here](#roentgens)).
-- The gauges: The smaller gauges are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter, all driven by a MCP4728 quad-DAC.
+- The gauges: The smaller gauges depicted are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter, all driven by a MCP4728 quad-DAC.
 Movie-accurate faces for these gauges are in the ["faces-labels"](/DIY/faces-labels) folder of this repository.
-- Upcoming: An all-in-one Control Board mounted on the smaller gauges.
+- Upcoming shortly: An all-in-one Control Board mounted on the smaller gauges.

 Until the Control Board is finished, and as visible in the pictures:
 - A Switch Board, which is mounted on the smaller gauges' back side; it carries the interface for the gauges, the lights and switches, as well as some connectors for external switches/buttons.
 This Switch Board is easy to assemble, it only carries some resistors and connectors.
 The gerbers as well as an EasyEDA file are in the ["electronics"](/DIY/electronics) folder of this repository, JLCPCB can make this board for you.
 A BOM is available as well.
-- A Control Board: In lack of a dedicated control board, the heart of the device is a slightly modified TCD control board from [CircuitSetup](https://circuitsetup.us/product/time-circuits-display-control-board-with-keypad-trw-style-lenses/).
+- A Control Board: In addition to the Switch Board, the heart of the device is a slightly modified TCD control board from [CircuitSetup](https://circuitsetup.us/product/time-circuits-display-control-board-with-keypad-trw-style-lenses/).

 ### Control board (upcoming new version)